wuurrd/Flask-CuddlyRest/flask_cuddlyrest/ext/templates/service_definition.rst

          - Url parameters:

-            - *id*: The MongoDB ObjectID that uniquely identifies
+            - *id*: The MongoDB ObjectID that uniquely identifies the record.

      Result: